ONLYOFFICE/Kubernetes-Docs/README.md

 Associate the `documentserver` ingress IP or hostname with your domain name through your DNS provider.

-After that, ONLYOFFICE DocumentServer will be available at `https://your-domain-name/`.
+After that, ONLYOFFICE Docs will be available at `https://your-domain-name/`.

-### 6. Update ONLYOFFICE DocumentServer
+### 6. Update ONLYOFFICE Docs

 #### 6.1 Manual update